techraed/ergo-handshake/README.md

 # TODO
 ## Main
-1. handshaking fn
-2. resolve minor todos
+1. resolve minor todos (use own trait to convert types to/from VlqBytes)
 ## Postponed
 1. Proper tests for HS with timestamp
 2. Optimize VLQ (de)encoder